The Power of

 Who She Is

 Kim Delevett is a refugee whose life became the curriculum.
-She fled Saigon at two and a half years old as part of Operation Babylift.
-She lost her mother.
+She fled Saigon as a toddler as part of Operation Babylift.
+She lost her mother and motherland.
 She navigated decades of identity erasure, rediscovered her roots as an adult, and built a 24-year career without losing herself in the process.

-Then she spent thirty years walking back into rooms — K–12 students, college audiences, corporate stages, veteran gatherings — to tell that story directly.
+She spent thirty years walking back into rooms — K–12 grade classrooms, college student workshops, national conventions, veteran gatherings — to tell that story directly.

 Book a Conversation